Sydney, NSW

 About this forecast

-7-day swell forecast for Bare Island West, calculated using Pelagic's Hadal Conditions Intelligence™.
-Wave heights are site-specific — adjusted for Bare Island West's exposure, orientation and depth profile.
-Colour bands show diveable conditions at this site: green is ideal, orange is marginal, red is undiveable.
+Site-specific wave heights adjusted for Bare Island West's exposure, orientation and depth profile.
+Colour bands: green = ideal, orange = marginal, red = undiveable.

-Tide times and optimal dive windows for Bare Island West, Sydney, NSW
+Tide times and optimal dive windows — Bare Island West, Sydney

 About this chart